Ford Mustang (first generation): 1964½–1966

 Several changes to the Mustang occurred at the start of the "normal" 1965 model year in August 1964, about four months after its introduction.
 These cars are known as "late 65's".
 The engine lineup was changed, with a 200 cuin "T-code" engine that produced 120 hp.
 Production of the Fairlane's "F-code" 260 cuin engine ceased when the 1964 model year ended.
 It was replaced with a new 200 hp "C-code" 289 cuin engine with a two-barrel carburetor as the base V8.
-An "A-code" 225 hp four-barrel carbureted version was next in line, followed by the unchanged 289 HiPo "K-code" equipped with a 4-barrel Autolite 4100 carburetor rated at 271 hp at 6000 rpm and 312 lbft at 3400 rpm.
-The DC electrical generator was replaced by a new AC alternator on all Fords (a way to distinguish a 1964 from a 1965 is to see if the alternator light on the dash says "GEN" or "ALT").
+An "A-code" 225 hp four-barrel carbureted version was next in line, followed by the unchanged 289 HiPo "K-code" equipped with a 4-barrel Autolite 4100 carburetor that was rated at 271 hp at 6000 rpm and 312 lbft at 3400 rpm.
+The DC electrical generator was replaced by a new AC alternator on all Fords (a way to distinguish 1964 production from the 1965s is to check if the alternator light on the dash reads "GEN" or "ALT").

 GT Equipment Group

 The Mustang GT version was introduced as the "GT Equipment Package" and included a V8 engine (most often the 225 hp "289"), grille-mounted fog lamps, rocker-panel stripes, and disc brakes.
-In the interior, the GT option added a different instrument panel that included a speedometer, fuel gauge, temp. gauge, oil pressure gauge and amp meter in five round dials (the gauges were not marked with numbers, however.)
-A four-barrel carbureted engine was now available with any body style.
+In the interior, the GT option added a different instrument panel that included a speedometer, fuel gauge, coolant temperature gauge, oil pressure gauge, and an amp meter in five round dials, but the gauges were not marked with numbers.
+A four-barrel carbureted engine was available with any body style.
 Additionally, reverse lights were an option added to the car from August 1964 production.

-The Mustang was originally available as either a hardtop or convertible, but during the car's early design phases a fastback model was strongly considered.
-For 1965, the Shelby Mustang was born, available only in a newly introduced fastback body version with its swept-back rear glass and distinctive ventilation louvers.
-In 1965 they built 15,079 Mustangs that featured the GT Equipment Group.
-For 1966, they built 25,517 GTs.
+The Mustang was initially available in hardtop or convertible body styles, but a fastback model was considered during the car's early design phase.
+In 1965, the Shelby Mustang was introduced, available only in a newly introduced fastback body version with its swept-back rear glass and distinctive ventilation louvers.
+In 1965 Ford built 15,079 Mustangs that featured the GT Equipment Group.
+For 1966, Ford built 25,517 GTs.
 According to Jim Smart production guide, the fastback would have been the most common, followed by the coupe and then the convertible.